CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk7.md

 Nice visualization and nice use of small multiples.

 _But I am not sure about the color usage.
-Darker hues usually refer to more and in this viz it‘s used for the opposite._
+Darker hues usually refer to more and in this visualization it‘s used for the opposite._

 <hr />